 ". . . and it was a prayer of faith, as appears by its being heard, accepted, and answered; and shows that his strength did not come with his hair, but was owing to the immediate communication of it from the Lord"

 In closing, Samson was not born with some genetic defect or mutation that gave his hair the ability to impart superhuman strength.
-He was consecrated to God's service, from birth, through the Nazarite vow.
-When he sinned and broke the holy vow (Numbers 6:5), he cut himself off from the TRUE source of his power.
-It was only after pain, suffering and humiliation that he came to his senses, repented, and asked, for his final earthly act, that his gift be restored to him.
-His sincere prayer was honored and he died performing the job he was born to fulfill.
+He was consecrated to God's service through the Nazarite vow.
+When he sinned and broke his vow (Numbers 6:5), he cut himself off from the true source of his power.
+It was only after pain, suffering and humiliation that he came to his senses and asked, for his final act, that his gift be restored to him.
+His sincere prayer was honored and he died doing God's will.